 2. Upgrade your Helm release in the management cluster.
 Make sure to include your Helm values when you upgrade either as a configuration file in the --values flag or with --set flags.
 Otherwise, any previous custom values that you set might be overwritten.

-helm upgrade gloo-mesh-core gloo-platform/gloo-platform \
+helm upgrade gloo-platform gloo-platform/gloo-platform \

 --kube-context $MGMT_CONTEXT \